laskaux/laskaux.github.io/_posts/2020-04-18-revolution-republic.md

 >
 >[AP, Wednesday 11 July 1792]

-In early July, the pressure of the coalition of foreign European powers forced the Assembly to announce that "The country is in danger."
+In early July, the pressure of the coalition of foreign European powers forced the Assembly to announce that "The country is in danger!"

 >Jean Debry, in the name of the same commission, proposed that the assembly should secure the tranquillity of the people, now greatly disturbed, by declaring that when the crisis became imminent, the assembly would declare the country is in danger; and that it would then take measures for the public safety. . . .
 Vergniaud, in a speech which deeply moved the assembly, drew a vivid picture of all the perils to which the country was at that moment exposed.
 He said that it was in the name of the king that the emigrants were assembled, that the sovereigns of Europe had formed a coalition, that foreign armies were marching on our frontiers, and that internal disturbances were taking place. . .
 >